edmundsj/hardsync/README.md

 ## Remaining (for MVP)
 - Add "ping"-based auto-discovery of serial devices
-- Fix the type mapping defaults, add tests
+- Support for user-defined type mappings, clean syntax for this
 - Add tests for zero-length requests and responses, ensure void declarations are generated
 - [DONE] Fix bugs in generated device arduino code
 - [DONE] Move exchange to top-level of contract